-- 1.2.1 The general intent of this document is to provide the architect, interior designer, engineers, Registered Communications Distribution Designer (RCDD) and Communications Contractor the tools necessary to ensure that all Toronto Metropolitan University standard telecommunications requirements are met where it relates to Wi-Fi Access Points. - 1.2.2 Toronto Metropolitan University reserves the right to modify these requirements based on the needs of a particular project, however, the requirements outlined in this document shall represent the initial design requirements for any new project unless advised otherwise by Toronto Metropolitan University. - 1.2.3 Where the architect, interior designer, corporate real estate or engineer wish to deviate from the Toronto Metropolitan University Communications Design Standards prior written approval shall be obtained from Toronto Metropolitan University. - 1.3 Design Requirements
+- 1.2.1 The general intent of this document is to provide the architect, interior designer, engineers, Registered Communications Distribution Designer (RCDD) and Communications Contractor the tools necessary to ensure that all Toronto Metropolitan University standard telecommunications requirements are met were it relates to Electronic safety and Security. - 1.2.2 Toronto Metropolitan University reserves the right to modify these requirements based on the needs of a particular project, however, the requirements outlined in this document shall represent the initial design requirements for any new project unless advised otherwise by Toronto Metropolitan University. - 1.2.3 Where the architect, interior designer, corporate real estate or engineer wish to deviate from the Toronto Metropolitan University Communications Design Standards prior written approval shall be obtained from Toronto Metropolitan University.